-- krakow Life: Krakow Life brings you a general guide section of information, the latest news, as well as tips, suggestions about travel and money, a city centre map, guide and introduction to culture to get you started, as well as a comprehensive review of the very best restaurants, hotels apartments and hostels, pubs, nightclubs and cafes, shops and places to have fun in the city.
+- Krakow Life: Krakow Life brings you a general guide section of information, the latest news, as well as tips, suggestions about travel and money, a city centre map, a guide and introduction to culture to get you started, as well as a comprehensive review of the very best restaurants, hotels apartments and hostels, pubs, nightclubs and cafes, shops and places to have fun in the city.

 - Map of Old Town Krakow